AlexCodeForge/telebot/VERCEL_DEPLOY_GUIDE.md

 **This guide works 100% when followed exactly.** 🎯

 Each step has been tested multiple times.
 If you encounter issues, double-check you followed each step precisely, especially the Transaction Pooler setup in Step 3.3.

+Command to delete database if required

+DROP SCHEMA IF EXISTS public CASCADE;
+CREATE SCHEMA public;
+GRANT USAGE ON SCHEMA public TO public;
+GRANT CREATE ON SCHEMA public TO public;